Before starting the thesis

 • reliable websites and government sources.

-4. Search and collect data
+4. Search for and collect data

 • Use keywords in different combinations.